regtracks/regtracks/spec.md

 #### 3.2.2.1.3

-If only the keyword `forever` is used, the last rule or block will match while it can, but if it fails to match, any rules immediately following the `forever`-repeated rule or block will be matched if possible.
+If only the keyword `forever` is used, the last rule or block must match while it can, but if it fails to match, any rules immediately following the `forever`-repeated rule or block must be matched if possible.

 #### 3.2.2.1.3.1